paymaan/code-snippets/README.md

 # code-snippets
-A collection of my useful code snippets
+A collection of my code snippets

 The motivations for maintaining this are:
 * Have a collection of small toy examples that I can reuse in other projects before I forget them